aidriver/ChauffeurNet/README.md

 # ChauffeurNet
+ChauffeurNet : Learning to Drive by Imitating the Best and Synthesizing the Worst.
-reproduction the result according to this paper[https://arxiv.org/pdf/1812.03079.pdf].
+Reproduction the result according to this paper[https://arxiv.org/pdf/1812.03079.pdf].
 I just implement it on the basis of my comprehension，because the paper didn't introduce the neural network in every detail. the model is implemented by Keras with Tensorflow backend.